Stasyanz/Disposable/README.md

 You want to be sure no one is reading your chat with your friend.

-You create a one-time message and give you friend a link using you chat app.
+You create a one-time message and give your friend a link using you chat app.

 Once friend reads the message, its deleted.